 On the other hand, WeVPN does have a strict no-logging policy, and they do keep some minor data that doesn’t compromise the user’s privacy or identity.

 When it comes to VPN providers, transparency is the most important thing, especially when it comes to privacy.
 If a VPN stores data, there’s always a possibility that the authorities might request it.

 In countries with high censorship, such incidents are bound to happen.
 Not to mention that if a VPN is based in one of the 5 Eyes’ countries, it’s required to submit the data if it received a gag order.

-However, as a precaution, most top providers have added a warrant canary section on their website.
+However, as a precaution, most top providers have added a warrant canary section on their websites.
 This is an indirect way to inform its customers that the company has been served with a subpoena or secret request by the authorities to give away user data.

 The term canary is based on what miners used to do back in the day.
-Before they start working, miners used to send birds into mineshafts to make sure that there are no toxic gases.
+Before they started working, miners used to send birds into mineshafts to make sure that there are no toxic gases.

 With VPNs, the warrant canary is updated regularly.
 If this stops, it means that the company has been served with a secret gag order and customers can indirectly know what happened.